d-edge/JoinUs/README.md

 ## 🏨 Product

 * [Central Reservation System](https://www.d-edge.com/product_family/central-reservation-system/): Interconnected or “à la carte”, cloud-based solutions to maximise the global distribution strategy of hotels
-* [Connectivity Hub](https://www.d-edge.com/product_family/connectivity/): Connecting your hotel to a powerful ecosystem
+* [Connectivity Hub](https://www.d-edge.com/product_family/connectivity/): Connecting hotels to a powerful ecosystem
-* [Data Intelligence](https://www.d-edge.com/product_family/data-intelligence/): Take the right decisions and stay ahead of your competitors.
+* [Data Intelligence](https://www.d-edge.com/product_family/data-intelligence/): Take the right decisions and stay ahead of competitors.
-* [Digital Media](https://www.d-edge.com/product_family/digital-media/): Customized media plans to advertize your hotel brand to qualified travelers and build up cost-effective direct bookings
+* [Digital Media](https://www.d-edge.com/product_family/digital-media/): Customized media plans to advertize hotel brand to qualified travelers and build up cost-effective direct bookings
-* [Website Creation](https://www.d-edge.com/product_family/website-creation/): Intuitive, responsive, and conversion-driven websites to develop your hotel's direct bookings and maximise cost-efficient sales
+* [Website Creation](https://www.d-edge.com/product_family/website-creation/): Intuitive, responsive, and conversion-driven websites to develop hotel's direct bookings and maximise cost-efficient sales
-* [Guest Management](https://www.d-edge.com/product_family/guest-management/): Get a full picture of your guests, personalise their experience and take the right actions.
+* [Guest Management](https://www.d-edge.com/product_family/guest-management/): Get a full picture of guests, personalise their experience and take the right actions.

+## 🎓 Students

+- **Is it possible to work for D-EDGE while studying?** Yes, we have some students in the team.
+We treat students just like any other employees (part-time), which means they're working on real projects, in product teams with other developers and getting market salary.

+## ✈️ Remote

+- **Do you allow remote working?** Yes.